WCSCourses/PRS2024/modules/Day3a.docx.md

 **Open a new terminal and open R**

-Open a new tab in ther terminal (**plus icon in the top left corner**)
+Open a new tab in the terminal (**plus icon in the top left corner**)

-In this new terminal window, make sure you are in the out directory
+In this new terminal window, make sure you are in the 'out' directory:

 ```sh
 cd /home/manager/data/Data_Day4/data/out/
 ```
-Now open R
+Now open R:

 ```sh
 R